OpenArCloud/SpatialDDS-spec/sections/v1.4/02-idl-profiles.md

 - Discovery announces and manifests share the same coverage semantics and flags. `CoverageQuery` responders SHALL apply these rules consistently when filtering or paginating results.
 - See §2 Conventions for global normative rules.

+### Earth-fixed roots and local frames

+For global interoperability, SpatialDDS assumes that earth-fixed frames (e.g., WGS84 longitude/latitude/height) form the root of the coverage hierarchy.
+Local frames (for devices, vehicles, buildings, or ships) may appear in coverage elements, but if the coverage is intended to be globally meaningful, these local frames must be relatable to an earth-fixed root through declared transforms or manifests.

+Implementations are not required to resolve every local frame at runtime, but when they do, the resulting coverage must be interpretable in an earth-fixed reference frame.

 #### Coverage Evaluation Pseudocode (Informative)
 ```
 if coverage.global: